arthead - stock.adobe.com

 Many organizations haven't fully identified their security gaps, let alone addressed them.
 The most common ERP security problem is IT and security staff not knowing what they don't know.

-IT leaders must first gain a thorough knowledge of their company's ERP security risks before taking any other action.
+IT leaders must first gain a thorough knowledge of their company's ERP security risks before taking any further action.
+Once they understand their organization's unique threats, vulnerabilities and related gaps, they can take the proper steps to minimize exposure and limit the effects when a security incident does occur.

 2. Missing software updates

-Many workstations and servers are missing needed software updates.
+Workstations and servers that are part of the ERP system are often missing needed software updates.
 These omissions can include outdated ERP software as well as inadequately maintained underlying operating systems and supporting applications.
-Lack of updates can lead to anything from malware infections to denial of service attacks to full remote unauthenticated access.
+Lack of updates can lead to anything from ransomware infections to denial-of-service attacks to full remote unauthenticated access.

 3. Weak ERP authentication

 Inadequate logins can include weak passwords, shared accounts and a lack of multifactor authentication.
 At a minimum, ERP authentication should be as strong as internal domain account controls.
-When the system uses unique credentials, this standard usually isn't met.
+This standard usually isn't met if the system is simply using unique credentials.

 4. Web application-specific vulnerabilities

-Some web applications allow SQL injection and privilege escalation, and they possess business logic flaws that allow users to manipulate parts of the system that should otherwise be disallowed or blocked.
+Some web applications allow SQL injection and privilege escalation, and they possess business logic flaws that allow users to manipulate parts of the system, including aspects belonging to other parties in a multi-tenant setup.

 5. Open network shares

-Certain ERP systems -- usually older ones -- require all network users to have access to the ERP system folders.
-This practice is extremely unsafe and can lead to ransomware and unauthorized access.
+Certain ERP systems -- usually older ones -- require network users to have access to the ERP system folders.
+This practice is extremely unsafe and can lead to ransomware and unauthorized access for the casual user, or attacker, who is browsing the network.

-Consider a software change if the current ERP system mandates these permissions.
+IT leaders should consider a software change if the company's current ERP system mandates these permissions.
+If a software change isn't possible, they should implement compensating controls to minimize this risk.

 7. Lack of incident response planning